 AFTER THE TRIP

-12. After every trip all our equipment is washed and sprayed with a bleach solution or soaked overnight in bleach (masks & snorkels).
+12. After every trip all our equipment is washed or soaked overnight in bleach (masks & snorkels).

 13. Maintain your 2 m distance even when saying your goodbyes.

 All of these procedures ensure that we will meet personal protection requirements as well as the govt ordinance.

 Remember, staying safe is the responsibility of all kayakers.
 Please do your part.

 You will be emailed a COVID 19 procedures PDF on confirmation of your booking.

 The marine environment is an extremely safe environment with regard to virus and bacteria.

 Salt is a naturally occurring mineral that is proven to eradicate the threat of virus or bacteria within minutes.